9611 SE 36th Street

 When does the I-90 Center Roadway close permanently to vehicles?

 This is now scheduled for June 3, 2017

 When are the next community meetings to learn more?

 The City Council covers updates to this topic at almost every Council Meeting (see schedule).
-In addition, the City is planning additional community meetings and listening sessions with various stakeholders in early 2017 (check the “What’s Happening Now” section of this light rail page)
+In addition, the City has held additional community meetings and listening sessions with various stakeholders in early 2017 (check the “What’s Happening Now” section of this light rail page)

 Is the City aware of the citizens’ petition?

 Yes.
 City officials (including the Mayor, Deputy Mayor, and City Manager) delivered the petition to WSDOT at a January 23rd meeting with WSDOT and ST (the “Principals’ Meeting”).
 At that time, approx 2,600 people had signed on.

 What else can concerned residents do to help?